dylangleason/weather-report/README.md

 - Spend more time on error handling when OpenWeather or their related Geocoder service is down or rate limited.
 - I used some prebuilt components using Bulma CSS to build a very simple / rudimentary UI.
-This could be improved.
+This could definitely be improved with input validation and other error handling, better animations, icons, etc. My frontend skills are a bit limited...
 - Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services.
 - Figure out a way to write high-value tests for controllers, as those